 If you decide that this course is not your "cup of tea," please do yourself a favor and withdraw, rather than simply evaporate "into the mystic."
-Consult the quarterly calendar on the college website.
+Consult the college website for the course drop deadlines.

 ODDS AND ENDS: My basic approach is to use lecture and appropriate media materials to enhance your comprehension of the subject matter.
 We will seldom delve into formal discussions due to the volume of material to be covered and the limited time we have available.
 I DO ENCOURAGE QUESTIONS.
 The only "stupid" question is the one which needs to be answered but is not asked.